Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 It is my favorite i have 5 gold medals 🥇🥇🥇🥇🥇

-🧠 Learning new technologies
+🎓 Learning

 👨‍🎓 Teaching

-🤔 Thinking about new project ideas
+🤔 Thinking

-⚡️ Doing my Graduation Project 🎓
+⚡️ Doing